iredmail/mlmmjadmin/README.md

 # Mlmmj Admin

-mlmmj-admin is RESTful API server used to manage mlmmj (mailing list manager).
+mlmmjadmin is RESTful API server used to manage mlmmj (mailing list manager).
 Check `docs/` directory for more detailed documents.

 ## Requirements